paulfournel/morpion/README.md

 # Tic Tac Toe
-Hi this respository is a little contest.
+This respository is a little contest.
 We want to make the best machine learning tic tac toe possible.
 To participate, please fork the branch and create you very own AI Player.
 It should follow this model:

 ````Python
 class RandomPlayer: